stagedml/pylightnix/README.md

 * No non-standard Python dependencies.
 We do require [wget](https://www.gnu.org/software/wget/) and [atool](https://www.nongnu.org/atool/) system packages.
 * Alas, Pylightnix is not a production-ready yet!
-Nor parallelism, neither network synchronization are supported.
+Nor parallelism, neither network synchronization are supported out of the box.
 Also, we didn't check it on any operating system besides Linux.
+  - We tried our best to make base Pylightnix operations atomic.
+This allows running several instances of the library on a single storage.
+  - As a consequence, stage synchronization of different machines should be possible by exclusively running `rsync` tool on their storages.

 Related work